 The good news is, there is now a large number of green detergents available for sale that do not have this ingredient in it.
 These are known as SLS free detergents.
 Many of these products are also paraben free.

 Sodium Lauryl Sulfate is used for foaming and works by lessening the surface tension of water.
 In more recent times natural foaming non-toxic ingredients have proven to be as effective for most applications such as toothpaste, shampoo and laundry detergent.
 It has been widely acknowledged that replacing the use of traditional detergents with more natural SLS free detergents can be an important way of reducing exposure to this harsh toxic chemical within the body.

 Consumers who are health conscious or those who presently deal with skin ailments, hormonal imbalance or organ malfunction, should look into alternative Sodium Lauryl Sulfate free detergents.
 It’s important for those who have health concerns to ensure that they are exposed to the least amount of this chemical as possible.

-Hands down, the best natural laundry detergent is Molly Sud’s.
+Hands down, the best product is Molly Sud’s natural laundry detergent.
 It’s just a step above every other brand on the market.
 It uses only five natural ingredients.
 These ingredients do a tremendous job of removing stains, and giving your clothes a fresh scent.
 It’s especially good for children and those with sensitive skin.